snap-stanford/snap-python/doc/source/reference/IsConnected.rst

 Return value:

-- True: If the *Graph* is (weakly) connected
+- boolean:
-- False: If the *Graph* is not connected
+    Returns True if the *Graph* is (weakly) connected, False otherwise

-The following example shows how to use IsConnected for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to use :func:`IsConnected` for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap